MalejG/MalejG/README.md

-👋 Hi, I’m Dominik Malý;
+l👋 Hi, I’m Dominik Malý;
 - 💜 I have been working with Arduino and Unity Editor for 3-4 years.
 After completing the C++ course, I moved here on Github. 💜;
 - 🔭 Beside my Unity project i will start some C++ fun projects;
 - 👀 I’m interested in programming and game development.
 Currently, I work as a construction worker;